 But where does all this water come from?
 Do we have enough water to carry out all our activities?

-The water we use on a daily basis comes from ponds, rivers, lakes, dams, reservoirs which contain freshwater.
+The water we use on a daily basis comes from ponds, rivers, lakes, dams, and reservoirs which contain fresh water.
 These water bodies are refilled by rain through the water cycle.
 People in cities get access to a good amount of water which tends to get misused.
 While those in remote areas face scarcity of water to carry out even basic chores and worse conditions lead to unavailability of water for drinking.
-We need to use water wisely since the availability of freshwater is decreasing by the day due to many serious factors such as growing population, Global warming etc.
+We need to use water wisely since the availability of fresh water is decreasing by the day due to many serious factors such as growing population, global warming etc.

-Water has a property to transition into different states of matter.
-On heating, water turns into its gaseous state and forms vapours.
-Water vapours thus formed is carried away by air and is not visible.
-Hence water seems to disappear from rooftops, roads etc. This process is called evaporation and is usually carried out during the day time i.e, in the presence of sunlight.
+Water has the property to transition into different states of matter.
+On heating, the water turns into its gaseous state and forms vapours.
+Water vapours thus formed are carried away by air and are not visible.
+Hence water seems to disappear from rooftops, roads etc. This process is called evaporation and is usually carried out during the daytime i.e., in the presence of sunlight.